Welcome to today's edition of the Rush 24-7 podcast.

 He didn't rule out the use of reconciliation.

-Uh Harry Reid oddly denied that he's been talking about reconciliation.
+Harry Reid oddly denied that he's been talking about reconciliation.

 That would certainly be news to most of the reporters here in Washington.

-What I think the American people have seen is almost like a professor with a a petulant group of students.
+What I think the American people have seen is almost like a professor with a petulant group of students.

 He has repeatedly interrupted Republicans.

-What I see is a lot of political posturing, a lot of sentimental statements by Democrats around the table that all seem designed to get us to a point where they can throw their hands up in the air, say to the American public, you know what, we tried, but now we're just gonna have to ram through that government takeover of health care that uh these Republicans aren't willing to help us with.
+What I see is a lot of political posturing, a lot of sentimental statements by Democrats around the table that all seem designed to get us to a point where they can throw their hands up in the air, say to the American public, you know what, we tried, but now we're just going to have to ram through that government takeover of health care that these Republicans aren't willing to help us with.

-Remember now when Obama went out to the Republican retreat in Baltimore, he was uh at a podium that was raised on a stage.
+Remember now when Obama went out to the Republican retreat in Baltimore, he was at a podium that was raised on a stage.

-There were no God echo, uh, and Obama wasn't any bigger than anybody else.
+And Obama wasn't any bigger than anybody else.

 Those Democrats came petulant.

-Okay, it's open line Friday, and uh I want to grab a couple calls here to open up the lines.
+Okay, it's Open Line Friday, and I want to grab a couple calls here to open up the lines so maybe some of these seminar spammers could get through today.

 Jamie in Petaluma, California.